rricharz/Tek4010/README.md

 	-APL		emulate Tektronix 4013/4015 with alternative APL character set.
 			Details see below.

 	-autoClear      erase screen if a line feed is executed at the bottom of the screen.
                         This makes it sometimes easier to use tek4010 as the only terminal.
 It is not the behaviour of the original hardware.

+	-keepsize	tek4010 sets the fontsize to normal whenever the screen is erased.
+			This option keeps the currently selected font size until it is changed with a new escape sequence.
+Some historic plot files will not reset the font size back to normal if this option is set.

 **APL mode**